The empirical Christoffel function with applications in data analysis: Appendix

 \end{lem} \begin{proof} This follows from a direct computation using Lemma \ref{lem:robbins}.

 which proves the result. \end{proof} Combining the last two Lemma, we get the following bound on the Christoffel function. \begin{lem} Let $\x \not \in S$ and $\delta$ be such that ${\rm dist}(\x, S) \geq \delta$.
-Then, for any $d \in \NN^*$, we have
+Then, for any $d \in \NN$, $d> 0$, we have

-\end{lem} \begin{proof} By moving the origin at $\x$, scaling by $\delta + {\rm diam}(S)$ and using the affine invariance of the Christoffel function (Theorem \ref{th:invariance}), we may and will assume that the origin $\x=0$ is at distance greater than $\delta' = \frac{\delta}{\delta + {\rm diam}(S)}$ of $S$ with $\delta' \leq 1$, and $S$ is contained in the unit euclidean ball $\B$.
+\end{lem} \begin{proof} We may translate the origin of $\RR^p$ at $\x$ and scale the coordinates by $\delta + {\rm diam}(S)$, this results in $\x= 0$ and distance from $\x$ to $S$ is at most $\delta' = \frac{\delta}{\delta + {\rm diam}(S)} \leq 1$.
+Furthermore, $S$ is contained in the unit Euclidean ball $\B$.
+Using invariance of the Christoffel function with respect to change of origin and change of basis in $\RR^p$, (Theorem \ref{th:invariance}), this affine transformation does not change the value of the Christoffel function.
 Now the polynomial described in Lemma \ref{lem:needlePoly} provides an upper bound on the Christoffel function.
 Indeed for any $d' \in \NN$, we have

 where we have used $\delta' \leq 1$ to obtain the last inequality.
 Combining Lemma \ref{lem:Nd} and (\ref{eq:upperBoundOutTemp2}), we obtain for any $d' \in \NN$

 Since in (\ref{eq:upperBoundOutTemp3}) $d'\in\NN$ was arbitrary, we obtain in particular